minimalic/silverstripe-fundamental/README.md

 ### Custom Themes for Modules

+By default the Fundamental extension uses Bootstrap 5 classes for templating.

 To override default templates for modules/blocks, create your own template file (e.g., `ModuleImage.ss`) inside your theme's `template` directory at:

 ```